ArthurYdalgo/lingo-card/README.md

 ## src/i18n.js

 Here you can change the translations for the ui elements.
-You can add as many languages as you want, just make sure to add the corresponding language code in the `src/config.js` file.
+Make sure to add the corresponding language code in the `src/config.js` file, as the `uiLanguage` variable.

 ## src/config.js

 Here you may change:

-- uiLanguage: the language code for the `i18n.js` translations to use for the ui elements
+- uiLanguage: the language code for the `i18n.js` translations to use for the ui elements (as mentioned above)
 - nativeDataKey: the key in the `words` variable in `data.js` that corresponds to the native language
 - targetLanguages
     - code: the language code for the target language (which should be the same as the key in the `words` variable in `data.js`)